KickingTheTV/ciapp-alpha-docs/docs/tests/java.md

 After this, you can run your tests using the `ci-app` profile, for example using the `mvn clean verify -Pci-app` command.

-## Gradle
+# Using Gradle

-Add the `ddJavaAgent` entry to the `configurations` task block and add the Datadog Java agent dependency, replacing `0.68.0` with the latest version of the agent.
+Add the `ddTracerAgent` entry to the `configurations` task block and add the Datadog Java tracer dependency, replacing `0.68.0` with the latest version of the tracer.

 {% highlight groovy %}
 configurations {
-    ddJavaAgent
+    ddTracerAgent
 }

 dependencies {
-    ddJavaAgent "com.datadoghq:dd-java-agent:0.68.0"
+    ddTracerAgent "com.datadoghq:dd-java-agent:0.68.0"
 }
 {% endhighlight %}

-### Instrumenting your tests
+## Instrumenting your tests

-Configure the `test` Gradle task by adding to the `jvmArgs` attribute the `-javaagent` argument targeting the Datadog Java agent based on the `configurations.ddJavaAgent` property.
+Configure the `test` Gradle task by adding to the `jvmArgs` attribute the `-javaagent` argument targeting the Datadog Java tracer based on the `configurations.ddTracerAgent` property.

 {% highlight groovy %}
 test {
-    jvmArgs = ["-javaagent:${configurations.ddJavaAgent.asPath}"]
+    jvmArgs = ["-javaagent:${configurations.ddTracerAgent.asPath}"]
 }
 {% endhighlight %}

 After this, you can run your tests as you normally do, for example using the `./gradlew cleanTest test --rerun-tasks` command.

-## Enabling
+# Enabling

 All configuration options below have system property and environment variable equivalents.
 If the same key type is set for both, the system property configuration takes priority.
 System properties can be set as JVM flags.